-&lt;sup>36 Note that certain types of premium rate services may be more broadly considered by PhonepayPlus to pose a greater risk of harm to users because of their content; examples include live chat, gambling and counselling.
-These services must comply with the Special Conditions for such services published by PhonepayPlus.
+&lt;sup>36 Note that certain types of premium rate services may be more broadly considered by the PSA to pose a greater risk of harm to users because of their content; examples include live chat, gambling and counselling.
+These services must comply with the Special conditions for such services published by the PSA.
 A breach of a Special Condition is treated as a breach of a Code obligation (Code para.
 3.11.3).
-Separately, PhonepayPlus has the power to require specific services to seek written prior permission from PhonepayPlus before they operate, which may set further service-specific conditions on Network operators or providers.
+Separately, the PSA has the power to require specific services to seek written prior permission from the PSA before they operate, which may set further service-specific conditions on Network operators or providers.

-&lt;sup>37 Such standards will be set on a case-by-case basis, prescribed to ensure the objective set out in paragraph 214 is achieved by the specific audit undertaken.
-However in every case PhonepayPlus considers that an audit will supply, as a minimum, comprehensive details of what evidence of the current status of the party was examined by the auditor, the auditor's conclusions on the root causes of the breaches established by PhonepayPlus, and a comprehensive list of the auditor's recommendations to the relevant party.
+&lt;sup>37 Such standards will be set on a case-by-case basis, prescribed to ensure the objective set out in paragraph 212 is achieved by the specific audit undertaken.
+However in every case the PSA considers that an audit will supply, as a minimum, comprehensive details of what evidence of the current status of the party was examined by the auditor, the auditor's conclusions on the root causes of the breaches established by the PSA, and a comprehensive list of the auditor's recommendations to the relevant party.
 This will enable the Executive to establish if the audit was done to the required standard.